 Harley-Davidson introduced a new engine, the 1450 cc Twin Cam 88 in 1999 on its Dyna and Touring families.
 In 2000 the Fat Boy and the rest of the Softail line got a counter-balanced version, the Twin Cam 88B, mounted directly to the frame.
 The 2001 Fat Boy got fuel injection.

 In 1999 Harley-Davidson launched the Custom Vehicle Operations (CVO) program to produce limited edition customize versions of Harley models.
 The Fat Boy got the CVO treatment for the 2005 model year.
 The Screamin'Eagle Fat Boy had the 1690 cc Twin Cam 103B engine and was available in three optional two-tone color schemes.
 Harley manufactured 3,400 CVO Fat Boys.

-The Fat Boy Lo joined the Harley-Davidson line up for the 2010 model year.
+The F black porn at Boy Lo joined the Harley-Davidson line up for the 2010 model year.
 The Lo got a new style seat and lowered suspension to give it the lowest seat height of any Harley at the time at 24.25 inches.
 The Fat Boy Lo also featured a new leather tank panel, bullet hole disc wheels and new darker look, available in Vivid Black or Black Denim.

 The 2012 Fat Boy line up boasted the brand new 1690 cc counter-balanced, fuel-injected Twin Cam 103B engine and the six-speed Cruise Drive Transmission.

 Fat Boy in Pop Culture

 An urban legend has dogged the Fat Boy almost since it first hit the market.
 The story goes that the name “Fat Boy” is taken from the nicknames of the two atomic bombs dropped on Japan to end World War II.
 The bombs were named “Fat Man” and “Little Boy”.